lucas-andre/hacker-roadmap/CONTRIBUTING.md

 Please don't submit unverified or untested tools.
 We only want to share tools that have good community of contributors.
 If you've created a tool, be sure the code is stable and will be maintained.

-Thank you for sharing and contributing ! :tada:
+Thank you for sharing and contributing! :tada: